-We are selling shares of common stock.
 This is an initial public offering of shares of our common stock.
-Prior to this offering, there has been no public market for the common stock of Achillion Pharmaceuticals, Inc. See Underwriting on page 98 for discussion of the factors to be considered in determining the initial public offering price.
-We have applied to have our common stock approved for quotation on the Nasdaq National Market under the symbol ACHN.
+We are offering shares of our common stock.
+Prior to this offering, there has been no public market for our common stock.
+We will apply for listing of our common stock on the NASDAQ Global Market under the symbol ACHN.
+We expect that the public offering price will be between \$ and \$ per share.

-Our business and an investment in our common stock involve significant risks.
+Our business and an investment in our common stock involve significant risk.
 These risks are described under the caption Risk Factors beginning on page 6 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.

 Per Share Total

 Public offering price \$ \$

-Underwriting discounts and commissions \$ \$
+Underwriting discount \$ \$

 Proceeds, before expenses, to Achillion \$ \$

-The underwriters may also purchase up to shares of our common stock from us at the initial public offering price, less underwriting discounts and commissions, to cover overallotments.
+The underwriters may also purchase up to an additional shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus to cover overallotments.

-The underwriters expect to deliver the shares in New York, New York on , 2006.
+The underwriters expect to deliver the shares against payment in New York, New York on , 2006

-Cowen and Company

-CIBC World Markets
+Cowen and Company CIBC World Markets